-Benefit Description You pay Routine outpatient mental health and substance abuse benefits High Option All diagnostic and treatment services recommended by Plan providers and contained in a treatment plan that we approve.
+Benefit Description You pay Routine outpatient mental health and substance misuse disorder benefits High Option All diagnostic and treatment services recommended by Plan providers and contained in a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-Your cost-sharing responsibilities are no greater than for other illnesses or Note: Plan benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve. conditions.
-Benefits are provided for professional (Physician) office visits for the diagnosis and treatment of Mental Health and Substance Abuse Conditions in the individual, family or group setting. \$20 per visit Non-routine outpatient mental health and substance abuse benefits High Option Benefits are provided for outpatient facility and professional services for the diagnosis and treatment of Mental Health and Substance Abuse Conditions.
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
+Note: Plan benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve. conditions.
+Benefits are provided for professional (Physician) office visits for the diagnosis and treatment of Mental Health and Substance Misuse Disorder Conditions in the individual, family or group setting. \$20 per visit Non-routine outpatient mental health and substance misuse disorder benefits High Option Benefits are provided for outpatient facility and professional services for the diagnosis and treatment of Mental Health and Substance Misuse Disorder Conditions.
 These services may also be provided in the office, home or other non-institutional setting.
-Nothing Non-routine outpatient mental health and substance abuse services must be prior authorized by the MHSA.
-Non-routine outpatient mental health and substance abuse services include, but may not be limited to, the following: Intensive Outpatient Program (IOP) - an outpatient mental health or substance abuse treatment program utilized when a patient's condition requires structure, monitoring, and medical/psychological intervention at least three hours per day, three days per week.
+Nothing Non-routine outpatient mental health and substance misuse disorder services must be prior authorized by the MHSA.
+Non-routine outpatient mental health and substance misuse disorder services include, but may not be limited to, the following: Intensive Outpatient Program (IOP) - an outpatient mental health or substance misuse disorder treatment program utilized when a patient's condition requires structure, monitoring, and medical/psychological intervention at least three hours per day, three days per week.
 Office-based opioid treatment - outpatient opioid detoxification and/or maintenance therapy.
-Nothing Psychological Testing - testing to diagnose a Mental Health Condition when referred by an MHSA Participating Provider.
+Nothing Psychological Testing - testing to diagnose a Mental Health Condition when referred by an MHSMD Participating Provider.
 Nothing Transcranial Magnetic Stimulation - a non-invasive method of delivering electrical stimulation to the brain for the treatment of severe depression.
-Nothing Electroconvulsive Therapy (ECT) - the passing of a small electric current through the brain to induce a seizure, used in the treatment of severe mental health conditions.
 Nothing

-Non-routine outpatient mental health and substance abuse benefits - continued on next page
+Non-routine outpatient mental health and substance misuse disorder benefits - continued on next page